afeld/python-public-policy/meta/assistant_guide.md

 - [Responsibilities section of the job post]({{assistant_responsibilities}})
 - [Schedule](../syllabus.md#schedule)
-- When grading, points should only be deducted based on [these criteria](../syllabus.md#assignment-scoring).
-Please leave comments beyond that, for things like "this could be done better/differently," even if there isn't a corresponding point deduction.
 - In grading/Discussions:
   - We want to try giving students _just enough_ hints to figure it out without giving them the answer.
     - If they seem totally lost, direct them to [office hours](../syllabus.md#instructor-information).